 All tulle fabrics are not the same.
 Tulle fabrics are available in different yarn weights and hole sizes and can range from sheer to opaque, so when buying tulle it is necessary to get a feel of it in your hand to know it.
 Some may have more open holes making it more see through.
 Some may have a more crisp hand due to sizing added to it.

 The super soft super delicate Silk tulle is used mostly for bridal purposes, though illusion tulle is used equally.
 Illusion tulle holds a better a shape than silk tulle, so some designers even prefer it.
 Illusion tulle has very fine, diamond-shaped holes.

-FAQ 2.
 So, Is Tulle & Netting the same ?
 Difference between tulle and netting

-Net is a crisp fabric but tulle is super soft and smooth.
+Netting is a crisp fabric but tulle is super soft and smooth.
 Tulle has a finer texture than netting.
 Netting is coarser with larger holes.
 That is the difference.
 Both are meshes with open weave construction and are lightweight but the hand of the fabric and the drape are different among netting and tulle.
 Net is best used for crafting purposes and to give a structure as it is stiffer.

 What are the uses of Tulle

 Tulle is used to make bridal veils ( The fabric is even called bridal veiling in some shops), tutus, bridal gowns, fine lingerie, occasion wear, couture garments, skirts etc. It is also used for party favors, floral arrangements, craft projects, home decoration projects.
 In crafting tulle is used in Doll making, Hat, making pew bows, pom poms, fabric flowers, and they are also tied over balloons and made into bows and tied over chairs for parties.